Mithrasa/Movie-recommendation-system-using-cosine-similarity/README.md

 Deployment and User Interface:
 Once we have a robust movie recommendation system, we focus on deploying it to provide a seamless and user-friendly experience.
 We develop an intuitive user interface where users can input their preferences, such as favorite genres, actors, or specific movies.
 The system then generates personalized recommendations in real-time, ensuring an engaging and delightful movie discovery process.

+Overall Connection:
+The frontend and backend components are seamlessly connected through Flask, allowing smooth communication between the user interface and the recommendation system.
+The frontend collects user preferences and sends them to the backend for processing.
+The backend performs the necessary computations and generates personalized recommendations based on the user input.
+Finally, the recommended movies are sent back to the frontend, where they are displayed to the user in an engaging and user-friendly manner.
+This end-to-end connection ensures a seamless and immersive movie recommendation experience.